thepassle/webcomponents-from-zero-to-hero/part-one/README.md

 > ✨ _Hey!
 Listen!_
 >
-> We can set `{ detail: this.index, composed: false, bubbles: true }` to let the event bubble out of our components shadow DOM.
+> We can set `{ detail: this.index, composed: true, bubbles: true }` to let the event bubble out of our components shadow DOM.